sentry07/vscode-crestron-splus/README.md

 This extension contributes the following commands:

-* `simpl-plus.localHelp`: Opens the local SIMPL+ help reference file
+* `crestron-splus.localHelp`: Opens the local SIMPL+ help reference file
-* `simpl-plus.webHelp`: Opens the online SIMPL+ help reference page
+* `crestron-splus.webHelp`: Opens the online SIMPL+ help reference page
-* `simpl-plus.build`: Builds the current SIMPL+ file
+* `crestron-splus.build`: Builds the current SIMPL+ file
-* `simpl-plus.insertCategory`: Inserts a SIMPL+ category at the beginning of the file
+* `crestron-splus.insertCategory`: Inserts a SIMPL+ category at the beginning of the file
-* `simpl-plus.openApis`: Open all project related API files
+* `crestron-splus.openApis`: Open all project related API files
-* `simpl-plus.openLibraries`: Open all project related library files
+* `crestron-splus.openLibraries`: Open all project related library files

 ## Extension Settings

 This extension contributes the following settings:

-* `simpl-plus.enable2series`: Enables Series 2 build target for new or unknown SIMPL+ files.
+* `crestron-splus.enable2series`: Enables Series 2 build target for new or unknown SIMPL+ files.
 Default is false.
-* `simpl-plus.enable3series`: Enables Series 3 build target for new or unknown SIMPL+ files.
+* `crestron-splus.enable3series`: Enables Series 3 build target for new or unknown SIMPL+ files.
 Default is true.
-* `simpl-plus.enable4series`: Enables Series 4 build target for new or unknown SIMPL+ files.
+* `crestron-splus.enable4series`: Enables Series 4 build target for new or unknown SIMPL+ files.
 Default is true.
-* `simpl-plus.simplDirectory`: Location of the Crestron SIMPL Directory.
+* `crestron-splus.simplDirectory`: Location of the Crestron SIMPL Directory.
 Default is `C:\Program Files (x86)\Crestron\Simpl`
-* `simpl-plus.keywordCase`: Case used when performing autoformat of built-in keywords, statements, etc. Default is `Unchanged`
+* `crestron-splus.keywordCase`: Case used when performing autoformat of built-in keywords, statements, etc. Default is `Unchanged`
-* `simpl-plus.braceLine`: If enable it will add a new line before every opening curly bracket.
+* `crestron-splus.braceLine`: If enable it will add a new line before every opening curly bracket.
 If not, it will move it to the end of the previous line.
 Default is false

 ## Keybindings and Menus